Professor Sean Connolly

 Tel: +44 (0) 28 9097 3850

 Sean Connolly came to Queen’s in 1996, having previously taught at the University of Ulster, and worked as an archivist in the Public Record Office of Ireland, now the National Archives of Ireland.
-He is the editor of Irish Economic and Social History, and has been a member of the Council of the Royal Historical Society.
+He has been the editor of Irish Economic and Social History, and a member of the Council of the Royal Historical Society, and became a Vice President of the RHS in 2013.
 He has served on the AHRC Medieval and Modern History Postgraduate Awards panel.

 Sean Connolly’s initial research was on the social history of Irish Catholicism in the decades before the Famine.
 Subsequently he moved on to a study of the political culture of the Irish Protestant elite in the late seventeenth and early eighteenth centuries.
 He has recently completed a two-volume history of Ireland from the Tudor conquest to the act of union.
 His current research project is on civic culture in nineteenth-century Belfast.